str1ng-th3ory/Caribou_Crossing_Lake/README.md

 - `svglite`
 - `mapview`

+Additional packages may be required for some figure-generation scripts.

 ---

 ## Reproducibility note

-Because some input data are restricted and several steps require manual inspection, this repository is best understood as a transparent analysis archive rather than a fully automated reproducible pipeline.
-All scripts used in the manuscript are included, but some intermediate decisions require user input and some upstream data must be obtained separately.
+This repository is intended as a transparent and complete analysis archive, but not all components are fully automated.

+There are three main reasons:

+1. the raw caribou GPS data are restricted and cannot be redistributed here
+2. some preprocessing inputs are large and may need to be obtained separately
+3. several event-identification steps require manual review and confirmation

+For these reasons, the repository provides the full analysis logic and the main derived products used in the manuscript, while acknowledging that some steps require access to restricted data and user-guided decisions.

 ---